-In this workshop, we will leverage the main findings of this initiative to explore equity-driven metrics that utilities, state, and local governments, and other decision-makers can use to measure progress on clean energy outcomes.
+In this workshop, we leveraged the main findings of this initiative to explore equity-driven metrics that utilities, state, and local governments, and other decision-makers can use to measure progress on clean energy outcomes.
 We started by exploring definitions and examples of equity in the clean energy sector, and then examined the landscape of metrics developed by the Leading with Equity Initiative participants.
-Participants will learn from peer examples of utilities that are using equity-driven metrics in their work, with presentations from VEIC/Efficiency Vermont, National Grid, and Puget Sound Energy.
-Finally, participants will apply workshop information to their own context, leaving with metrics and a path forward for measuring progress on equity at their organization.
+Participants learned from peer examples of utilities that are using equity-driven metrics in their work, with presentations from VEIC/Efficiency Vermont, National Grid, and Puget Sound Energy.
+Finally, participants applied workshop information to their own context, leaving with metrics and a path forward for measuring progress on equity at their organization.

 II.
 Incorporating Health into Residential Energy Efficiency Program Design